Find the age of a bygone object by counting Carbon-14 decays

 The most common of the radioactive dating techniques currently in use involves the isotope 14 of carbon, the radiocarbon.
-This radioactive isotope of carbon is present in the atmosphere in trace amounts, and in chemical processes is indistinguishable from normal carbon 12.
-As a result, animal and plant life regularly assimilate carbon 14 atom together with the usual carbon 12.
+This radioactive isotope of carbon is present in the atmosphere in trace amounts.
+In chemical processes carbon 14 is indistinguishable from normal carbon 12.
+As a result, animal and plant life regularly assimilate carbon 14 atom together with the carbon 12.

 The carbon 14 present in the atmosphere is constantly renewed.
 The cosmic rays originating from the Sun collide with nuclei in the upper atmosphere and are capable of breaking off individual neutrons.
 These neutrons, once freed, can interact with atoms of nitrogen 14 in air, causing the expulsion of a proton and the formation of carbon 14.